 Prior to joining O’Neill and Associates, Mr. Tracy was a senior project manager for the Boston Redevelopment Authority (BRA) now known as the Boston Planning and Development Authority (BPDA).
 As senior project manager, Mr. Tracy was responsible for managing the internal and external vetting process for large-scale real estate commercial and residential development projects throughout the City of Boston.
 He worked across multi-agency issues that arose around proposed developments and worked with agencies to alleviate concerns.

 Mr. Tracy was previously a neighborhood coordinator for the City of Boston, a citizen’s assistance officer for the City of Newton and a legislative aide in the Massachusetts House of Representatives.
-He is currently a member for the Boston Ward 20 Democratic Committee and a Board Member at West Roxbury Main Streets.
 Mr. Tracy has a Bachelor of Arts in History from Boston College and a Master of Public Administration from Northeastern University.
-He resides in West Roxbury, MA.

 You can reach Mr. Tracy at 617-646-1071.